SAP-samples/teched2025-IN260/exercises/Excercise_02.md

 ![IN260 Figure 02.07](assets/IN260_02.07.png)

-## Step 8 - Review, review, and update and activate the TPA
+## Step 8 - Review, update and activate the TPA
 For finalization and activation of the TPA,  stay in your newly created TPA and
 - (a) switch to the **B2B scenarios** tab.
 - (b) Check if all the activity parameters defined in step 2 are set and filled.
 Filling means that the trading partner-related activity partners should have values derived from the corresponding parameters described in the Trading Partner Profile.
 Repeat this review with the other two business transactions.